AdobeDocs/document-services/src/pages/apis/microsoft-PA-integration/uplevel-your-document-content.md

 ### Build automations with extensibility.

-Quickly extend your applications through hundreds of connectors in Microsoft Dataverse, Logic Apps, and more
+Quickly extend your applications through hundreds of connectors in Microsoft Dataverse, Logic Apps, and more.